Packers clinch playoff berth with 1st shutout in NFL this season, 34-0 over Saints

 Injuries

-Saints C Erik McCoy left with a elbow injury.
+Saints C Erik McCoy left with an elbow injury.
 Saints LG Lucas Patrick got hurt in the closing minutes.
 Packers WR Christian Watson hurt a knee.

+“There’s some concern there, certainly,” LaFleur said of Watson’s injury.
+“We’re going to get some more testing done (Tuesday).”

 Up next